CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 spelling, etc. Instead, each question will require you to build explanations, arguments, or narratives based around technical concepts you have learned.
 We will score your essay on the correct application of these technical concepts to the question.
+See this [list](list_of_concepts.md) for technical concepts you might draw on for an essay response

 Any indication of cheating, such as copying another students answers, collaborating with another student, communicating with